omixyy/HLTV-assistant/README.md

 _WORKS ONLY IN WINDOWS!_

-**⚠️WARNING**: Be carful using this app!
+**⚠️WARNING**: Be careful using this app!
 Abusing it can result in an IP address being banned from HLTV.

 ### FEATURES